Mayvenn/standalone-test-server/README.md

 Most tests will look like this, so make sure you understand this format.

-Sometimes you care less that your system has made some requests, and more that it has received some (possibly slow) responses.
-In this case, it is better to use `recording-responses`.
-The first item in the returned tuple is an atom whose items each contain a `request` and a `response`.

-Note that just because the response has been delivered by the handler doesn't mean your system has had time to process it.
-You may still need to poll for whether your system has successfully processed the response.

 ## Waiting for asynchronous requests

 Many systems will make requests to the standalone server asynchronously.
 Tests